Getting the individual’s authorization and information

 Signing form TIS60 in virtual clinics

-Only if you are participating in a free virtual clinic may you get an individual’s verbal consent instead of signing Section I of the TIS60.
+Only if you are participating in a free virtual clinic may you get an individual’s verbal consent instead of having them sign Section I of the TIS60.
+Verbal consent should only be used as a last resort when all other options outlined in the virtual clinic guidelines cannot be used.
 Additionally, for verbal consent you must ensure the individual is aware of and agrees to the following conditions:

 1. You are a volunteer under the CVITP and not acting as an agent of the CRA